alper/alpernl/content/posts/a-case-for-permeable-borders/index.md

 Open borders are a stopgap so that we might have international relations that are just.
 People trapped in a country that offers no prospects should have the option to vote with their feet.
 Whether they move as war, political or economic refugees, they do so because they really have to.

-The flows of these people are an indication of global injustice and at the same time an incentive to do something about it ((I’m thinking that any country sending flows of people out is also broadcasting a desire for external interference in their affairs.
-Clearly things are not going well in a country where people do not want to be and we should do something.)).
+The flows of these people are an indication of global injustice and at the same time an incentive to do something about it [^1].
 The people moving about would likely prefer not to have to leave their homes to go to another place where they may or may not be wanted.

 We could have done something about the countries these people come from decades ago.
-Unfortunately most foreign policy and development aid revolves around short-term national interests and the propping up of dictators ((Dictators are a lot cheaper to deal with than democracies.)).
+Unfortunately most foreign policy and development aid revolves around short-term national interests and the propping up of dictators [^2].
 Closing borders would remove this final incentive to work towards globally positive outcomes.

 ### Virtue Ethics